westonstearns/courses-stattleship-r-intro/chapter1.md

 - Use the `length` function to find the number of variables you called in with the stattleshipR API call.

 *** =hint
-- When using the `length` function remember to call the variable name that you would to know the length of.
-In this data set it is `length$variables`
+- When using the `length` function, you need to unclude the `unlist()` so the length can cound the number of names.
+Just fill in the data frame name `all_variables` into the two functions.

 *** =pre_exercise_code
 ```{r}